jphaugla/awsDB2ToAuroraPostgres/README.md

 ## Purpose

 Demo converting DB2 database to postgresql using DB2 on an EC2 instance with SCT and DMS.
+Additional option to use Kinesis in between DMS and Aurora.

 &nbsp;